GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 Model Concepts
 **************

-SIFRA provides a modelling framework and software tools for assessing impact of natural hazards on infrastructure systems.
+SIRA provides a modelling framework and software tools for assessing impact of natural hazards on infrastructure systems.
 Infrastructure systems, within this framework, refer to facilities and networks that provide essential utility services for communities, regions and/or a country.
 This will include electricity generation and transmission, water and wastewater treatment and reticulation, and transport networks.
 It excludes standalone high-value buildings and manufacturing plants.
-The SIFRA project also deliberately eschews an exclusive focus on "critical" infrastructure, as that invites unnecessary debates on criteria of criticality and jurisdiction for that class of assets.
+The SIRA project also deliberately eschews an exclusive focus on "critical" infrastructure, as that invites unnecessary debates on criteria of criticality and jurisdiction for that class of assets.